-Chimney breasts and fireplaces There are open fireplaces in the Lounge and one of the first floor Bedrooms.
+Internal joinery and kitchen fittings Internal joinery finishes are formed in timber.
+Internal doors are of a panelled timber type, flush ply hollow core type and glazed timber type.
+The kitchen is fitted with a range of floor and wall mounted units.
+Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Chimney breasts and fireplaces There was an electric fire placed in an open fireplace in the lounge at the time of inspection.
 Visually inspected.
 No testing of the flues or fittings was carried out.
 Internal decorations Walls and ceilings are painted or papered.
 Visually inspected.
 Cellars There are no cellars.
 Electricity Mains supply.
 Visible wiring is run in PVC coated cabling with 13 amp outlets.
-The electricity meter and circuit breakers are located on the Landing.
+The electricity meters and circuit breakers are located by the front door.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
 Gas There is no gas supply.
 Water, plumbing and bathroom fittings Water is assumed to be from the mains.
-Visible pipework is formed in copper, uPVC and braided steel.
-The Shower Room is fitted with a white suite comprising electric shower cubicle, toilet and wash hand basin.
-There is a stainless steel unit fitted in the Kitchen.
+Visible pipework is formed in copper and uPVC.
+The bathroom is fitted with a white suite comprising bath with electric shower fitting over, toilet and wash hand basin.
+There is a stainless-steel sink unit fitted in the kitchen.
+There are cold water storage and header tanks in the roof space.
 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Heating and hot water There are electric panel heaters fitted in some rooms.
-Domestic hot water is provided by a pre-lagged dual hot and cold water tank, located in a cupboard in the Kitchen.
+Y Heating and hot water There are electric storage, panel and fan heaters distributed throughout the property.
+There are some radiators which appear to be redundant.
+Domestic hot water is provided via a hot water tank located in the roof space.
+The tank was covered by an insulation jacket at the type of inspection.
 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Drainage is assumed to be to a septic tank.
-The system has not been inspected and condition, legal and environmental issues have not been investigated.
-For the purposes of the valuation, all are assumed to be satisfactory.
+Drainage Drainage is assumed to be to a septic tank.
+The system has not been inspected and condition, legal, and environmental issues have not been investigated.
+For the purposes of the valuation all are assumed to be satisfactory.
 Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-There are no fire, smoke or burglar alarms.
-Visually inspected.
+Fire, smoke and burglar There are smoke detectors fitted in hallways. alarms Visually inspected.
 No test whatsoever were carried out to any systems or appliances.
 There is now a requirement in place for compliant interlinked fire, smoke and heat detectors in residential properties.
 The new fire smoke and alarm standard came into force in Scotland in February 2022, requiring a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also requires to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon fuelled appliance such as a boiler, open fire or wood burner etc. a carbon monoxide detector is also required.
 The surveyor will only comment on the presence of a smoke detector etc. but will not test them, ascertain if they are in working order, interlinked and / or fully compliant with the fire and smoke alarm standard that was introduced in 2022.
-The property is vacant, fully furnished and most floors are covered.
-Parts of the property which are covered, unexposed or inaccessible cannot be guaranteed to be free from defect.
-Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
-There is no access to the roof space.
-Furniture, personal effects (particularly in cupboards) and floor coverings have not been moved.